6 Creating automatic analysis pipelines

 6. And, research is largely non-reproducible (13).

-This isn’t to diminish the work of researchers, but a basic observation on the systemic, social, and structural environment surrounding us.
-We as researchers are not trained in writing code, nor do we have a strong culture and incentive structure around learning, sharing, reviewing, and improving code.
-Nor are we often allowed to get (or use) funds to hire people who are trained and skilled in programmatic thinking and programming.
-Otherwise courses like this wouldn’t need to exist 🤷
+This isn’t to diminish the work of researchers, but is rather a basic observation on the systemic, social, and structural environment surrounding us.
+We as researchers are not necessarily trained in writing code, nor do we have a strong culture and incentive structure around learning, sharing, reviewing, and improving code.
+We are also very rarely allowed to get (or use) funds to hire people who are trained and skilled in programmatic thinking and coding.
+Otherwise courses like this wouldn’t need to exist 🤷♀️

-So how would a data analysis pipeline look?
-Before we get to that though, we have to separate two things: exploratory data analysis and final paper data analysis.
+Before we get to what an actual data analysis pipeline looks like in practice, we have to separate two things: exploratory data analysis and final paper data analysis.
 In exploratory data analysis, there will likely be a lot of manual, interactive steps involved that may or may not need to be explicitly stated and included in the analysis plan and pipeline.
-But for the final paper and what results would be included, we generally have some basic first ideas.
+But for the final paper and the included results, we generally have some basic first ideas of what we’ll need.
 Let’s list a few items that we would want to do before the primary statistical analysis:

 1. A table of some basic descriptive statistics of the study population, such as mean, standard deviation, or counts of basic discrete data (like treatment group).